wenshenjun/libra-grpc/README.md

 ### Getting help

 If you believe you're experiencing a bug with or want to report incorrect documentation, open an issue on our issue tracker.
 For a more real-time avenue of communication, check out the Discord or Telegram servers.
-There you'll find community members who can help answer questions about development questions.
+There you'll find community members who can help answer about development questions.

 * [Join us on Telegram](https://t.me/joinchat/DAQb4RSNpqEok3p-QdmaKQ)
 * [Join us on Discord](https://discord.gg/XyS25F6)